London or Paris: which is the club for Russia's Ukraine debt?

 By Sujata Rao and Chris Spink

-LONDON, March 26 (Reuters) - A legal conundrum is threatening plans to ease Ukraine’s debt burden and possibly its entire $40 billion IMF-led bailout: should a $3 billion Eurobond held by Russia be classed as commercial paper, or as bilateral sovereign debt?
+LONDON (Reuters) - A legal conundrum is threatening plans to ease Ukraine’s debt burden and possibly its entire $40 billion IMF-led bailout: should a $3 billion Eurobond held by Russia be classed as bilateral sovereign debt or a plain vanilla bond?

-Kiev is trying to persuade holders of its commercial bonds to swap their bonds for new ones with a lower face value, a reduced interest rate and a longer repayment period.
+Kiev is trying to persuade holders of its Eurobonds to swap them for new ones with a lower face value, a reduced interest rate and a longer repayment period.

 Moscow bought the bonds from Kiev before a pro-Russian president was forced from power early last year, opening a rift which widened with the annexation of Crimea and a separatist rebellion in eastern Ukraine.